Co-Parent Communication Scripts That Reduce Fights

 What do I do when my co-parent ignores my messages entirely?

 Give them 48 hours before following up.
 When you do, resend the original message with a brief addition: "Hi — following up on the below.
 I need a response by [new date] so I can finalize plans for [child's name].
 If I don't hear back, I'll proceed with [default plan]."
-This keeps the responsibility clear without nagging.
+This keeps the responsibility clear.

-Do these co-parent communication scripts work with a high-conflict ex?
+Do these scripts work with a high-conflict ex?

-Should I communicate with my co-parent by text, email, or a co-parenting app?
+Should I communicate by text, email, or a co-parenting app?

 For logistical matters, a dedicated co-parenting app or email creates a documented record and slows down the pace of conversation, which reduces impulsive responses.
 Reserve phone calls for genuine emergencies.
-Text is fine for simple confirmations ("Confirmed, 3 PM pickup") but risky for nuanced topics.
+Text is fine for simple confirmations but risky for nuanced topics.

 How do I respond when my co-parent brings up our past relationship during a logistics conversation?

-Use the pause-and-redirect script above.
-Do not engage with the relationship content, even if what they said is factually wrong.
-Correcting their version of events feels satisfying in the moment but derails the conversation every time.
-Stay on topic, and let the past stay past.
+Use the pause-and-redirect script.
+Do not engage with the relationship content.
+Correcting their version of events derails the conversation every time.
+Stay on topic.

 Can I adapt these scripts for in-person conversations?

-Absolutely.
+Yes.
 The principles are the same: lead with a proposal, keep it brief, and close with a specific question.
-The key difference in person is to pick a neutral location, set a time limit ("I have 15 minutes to discuss the summer schedule"), and bring notes so you stay focused.
+Pick a neutral location, set a time limit, and bring notes so you stay focused.

 Moving Forward, One Message at a Time

-You don't need to overhaul your entire co-parenting relationship today.
-You need one good message.
-The next time a tough conversation comes up — a schedule swap, an unexpected bill, a holiday negotiation — open this article, find the relevant script, and adapt it to your situation.
-Send it.
-See what happens.
+When a tough conversation comes up — a schedule swap, an unexpected bill, a holiday negotiation — find the relevant script and adapt it.

-Over time, something shifts.
 When your messages consistently arrive calm, specific, and solution-focused, the other parent has less to react to.
 The temperature drops.
 Conversations become shorter.
-And the person who benefits most isn't you or your co-parent — it's your child, who no longer absorbs the tension of two adults who haven't figured out how to talk to each other.
+And the person who benefits most is your child, who no longer absorbs the tension of two adults who haven't figured out how to talk to each other.